steveklabnik/jujutsu-tutorial/src/basic-jj-workflow.md

 This output is a little strange since this is a fresh repository, but it's fine.
 The first line describes our working copy, that is, what we are currently working on.
 We then have some gibberish: `ovruwlst 4450e3d5`.
-The first two is a "changeset id."
+The first two is a "change id."
 The second is a "commit id."
 Why two things?
 What's the difference?

-Well, coming from `git`, a `jj` A `jj` "changeset id" is kind of like a `git` "commit id" and a `jj` "commit id" is kind of like a `git`... sub-commit id.
+Well, coming from `git`, a `jj` A `jj` "change id" is kind of like a `git` "commit id" and a `jj` "commit id" is kind of like a `git`... sub-commit id.
 Basically, in `jj`'s humble opinion, a commit is too low-level of a concept to be working with.
 Commits are how computers keep track of changes.
 We aren't